WordPress/gutenberg/docs/extensibility.md

 There are some advanced block features which require opt-in support in the theme.
 See [theme support](./extensibility/theme-support).

-## Autocompletion
+## Autocomplete

 Autocompleters within blocks may be extended and overridden.
-See [autocompletion](./extensibility/autocompletion).
+See [autocomplete](./extensibility/autocomplete).